-Yes, most home insurance policies provide protection against theft, break and enters, and burglaries.
+Yes, most home insurance policies protect against theft, break and enter, and burglaries.
 Details can be found under the property damage and theft section.
-It will be replaced or get reimbursed for most personal belongings stolen during a break-in.
+It will be replaced or reimbursed for most personal belongings stolen during a break-in.

 It will help cover the costs to repair damaged areas of your home, such as doors, windows, and other entry points up to your policy limits.
 Additional damage caused by burglars while in your home may also be covered, such as damage to landscaping.